Nabil-NTUProjs/DataScience-Proj/README.md

 ## Conclusion:
-Top three variables from feature importance using EDA: 'uranium', 'arsenic','cadmium' Top three variables from feature importance using Correlation: 'Aluminium', 'cadmium', 'chromium' Top three variables from feature importance using Random Forest: 'Aluminium', 'Cadmium', 'perchlorate' Top three variables from feature importance using Artificial neural network: 'Aluminium', 'perchlorate', 'silver'
+Top three variables from feature importance using EDA: `uranium`, `arsenic`,`cadmium` Top three variables from feature importance using Correlation: `Aluminium`, `cadmium`, `chromium` Top three variables from feature importance using Random Forest: `Aluminium`, `Cadmium`, `perchlorate` Top three variables from feature importance using Artificial neural network: `Aluminium`, ,`chloramine`, `perchlorate`

 1. The 2 variables that appear the most number of times are Aluminium and Cadmium for top 3 feature importance using the 4 different methods.
 From this, we can tell that the 2 variables are key to ensuring that the water is safe to drink.
 It is vital to maintain and optimal amount of aluminium in the water, and decrease the amount of cadmium in water to as low as possible.
 High feature importance across various models suggest that such variables have a higher tendency of affecting the prediction of the independent variable, hence they should be “tackled”.
 Such observations could be well applied for other datasets, as the idea of feature importance is “universal” in the domain of data science.